NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     1. Again we switch back to `root` for performing operating system level tasks, as our base image left us as `plainuser`.
     2. The first `RUN` instruction installs the development package for NetCDF - an additional application dependency not already satisfied.
 We also remove some particularly large CUDA components from the *development* image not required in the final *application* image.
     3. Then again as `plainuser`, the next `RUN` instruction downloads the FastEddy open-source variant.
+We make some changes to the definition of a few hard-coded `make` variables so that we can specify installation paths during linking later.
-    4. The final `RUN` instruction then builds the
+    4. The final `RUN` instruction then builds FastEddy.
+We build up and use custom `INCLUDE` and `LIBS` variables, specifying some unique paths for the particular build environment.

     **Discussion**

     - When building the image locally with Docker, the space savings from step (2) are not immediately apparent.
-That is a result of the Docker "layer" approach, the content still exists in the base layer and is only "logically" removed by the commands listed above.
+This is a result of the Docker "layer" approach: the content still exists in the base layer and is only "logically" removed by the commands listed above.
 The space savings is realized on the HPC system when we "pull" the image with `singularity`.
+    - If an even smaller container image is desired, even more components could be stripped: CUDA numerical libraries the application does not need, or even the containerized MPIs after we are done with them.
+As we will see next, we replace the container MPI with the host MPI at run-time, so technically no MPI is required inside the container when we are done using it for compilation.

     **Building the image**
     ```console